 Don't forget to sign up to the right places in order to receive all the royalties owed to you, especially if you have a following already.
 Even if you don't have a following yet, it's great to learn this process or hire someone to cover this process for you.

 Related Post: What Are Royalties?
 See How I've Gotten Paid

 Promotion and marketing will be the most expensive and difficult process for an independent artist.
 You will need to go through a process of trial and error with promoters and possibly learn some basic promotional tactics on your own.

-Be sure you have someone with a great deal of music industry knowledge and connections to guide and manage you under your terms.
+Be sure you have a music manager with a great deal of music industry knowledge and connections to guide and manage you under your terms.
 These people can get you shows, grow your audience, help your networking connections, and much more.

 Being an independent artist can be very challenging and rewarding at the same time.
 The good thing about the independence that is paired with musical creativity is that you can have so much fun creating and learning, regardless of how much success you will get from it financially.

 Becoming a successful independent artist is very rare, especially with so many people making music now.
-A lot of people create songs for fun, while a very small percentage of independent artists put in the full consistency, effort, and budget into it in order to get a monetary return on investment.
+A lot of people create songs for fun.
+At the same time, a tiny percentage of independent artists put in their full consistency, effort, and budget into it in order to get a monetary return on investment.